Poor People's Campaign: A National Call for a Moral Revival: Comparisons to the 1960s Poor People's Campaign

 Barber has stated, "We have these mythologies about the civil rights movement, about what it took to bring about change in America, but none of that happened overnight.
 You need to have a long-term vision.
 This right here, this is only our foundation."

 The new movement aims to address the issues that Martin Luther King Jr. spoke against in his original campaign.

+Ongoing activities

+The movement has mobilized thousands of grassroots events.
+Demonstrators held Moral Mondays at state capitols, protesting inequality and calling for a Third Reconstruction after the first and second movements.

+In 2024, the Poor People’s Campaign will hold press conferences in 30 states.